 - Delivering sturdy dog houses, straw insulation, and donated food for backyard dogs.

-- Securing the release of backyard dogs when owners are unable to meet legal requirements.
+- Securing the release of backyard dogs when owners are unable to provide minimum legally required care.

 - Partnering with a network of local shelters and rescue groups to re-home former backyard dogs, and hosting an annual Poochella adopt-a-thon.